Code-Institute-Submissions/Passion4film-Milestone_Project-4_JanResub/README.md

 ### Product Details Page
 -    This page shows a larger image of the product the user has chosen and a bit of a blurb about the product - I also added an image carousel to this page so the users can change the image to a picture of the 'kit' that comes with each painting - this matches the description.
 The users have the ability to choose a quantity and either add the item to their shopping bag or go back to the store.
+-   There is also a Product Review model added to this page - this means that the users can see the reviews from previous buyers, and if they are registered and logged in, they can leave a review of their own.
+The review form is then submitted and posted to the page so all users can read the review and clearing see the rating the product has received.
+Help for the review products model is credited at the end of this readme and also whithin the product_detail.html.

 ### Shopping Bag Page
 -    This page shows the user their shopping bag - if there is nothing there it informs them and gives them a link to go back to the store.
 If there are products in the bag it populates with the details of this - as well as giving the users the ability to update their quantity or to remove the item from their bag completely. if they have goods and want to purchase they have buttons at the bottom to either go to a secure checkout or to go back to the store.